John Cairns, Providence

 Cairns' movements are signed but do not have serial numbers.
 Both have verge and fusee escapements, round pillars and are similarly finished with rather simple engraving and piercing on the balance table and back plate.
 The fusee assemblies have a unique ratchet system that appears to be Cairne's own design.

 The watch analyzed in David Cooper's article is engraved "John Cairns Providence" and has Roman numerals on the enamel dial.
 There are no hallmarks on its silver pair cases and the silver alloy content is approximately 89%, which is well below the 92.5% English sterling standard at the time.
+It is pictured first.

 References and recommended reading: